-Gallbladder adhesions generally do not cause any pain or symptoms, but the conditions leading to their production, such as gallstones and inflammation, can be extremely painful.
+Gallbladder adhesions generally do not cause any pain or symptoms on their own, but the conditions leading to their production, such as gallstones and inflammation, can be extremely painful.
 Gallstones can produce biliary colic, or pain resulting from bile duct blockage by a gallstone.
 This pain is localized in the upper abdomen and will generally go away in a few hours once the gallstone passes out of the duct.

-Biliary colic can turn into cholecystitis, with the development of inflammation and infection, along with fever and severe abdominal pain.
+If it isn’t treated, biliary colic can turn into cholecystitis, which is usually accompanied by the development of inflammation and infection, along with fever and severe abdominal pain.
 It occurs when an area of impaction by gallstones becomes infected.
-This can also occur in any blocked duct, such as the hepatic duct of the liver, or the pancreatic duct, which can cause symptoms similar to gallbladder duct blockage.
-The inflammation associated with cholecystitis, and the resulting damage to connective tissue, can result in the development of scan tissue and adhesions.
+This can also happen in any blocked duct, such as the hepatic duct of the liver, or the pancreatic duct, which can cause symptoms similar to gallbladder duct blockage.
+The inflammation associated with cholecystitis and the resulting damage to connective tissue often leads to adhesions.